openstack/charm-guide/doc/source/admin/ha.rst

    The default values for options ``zone-assignment`` and ``replicas`` are 'manual' and '3' respectively.

-Refer to the :doc:`Swift <swift>` page for more information on how to deploy Swift.
+Refer to the :doc:`Swift <storage/swift>` page for more information on how to deploy Swift.

 Vault
 ~~~~~